A Dual Method For Backward Stochastic Differential Equations with Application to Risk Valuation: Applications

-The usual risk measurement is static in the sense that it evaluates the risk of exposure at risk horizon only at current time $0$.
+The usual risk measurement is static in the sense that it evaluates the risk of exposure at risk horizon only at current time~$0$.
 If one wants to check the risk at an intermediate point of the risk horizon, the whole model has to be re-run.
 Given the computation efforts of nested simulation, it can be very burdensome.
 In addition, re-simulating can cause inconsistency of risk evaluation, which is also undesired.

-In our work, we use dynamic risk measure and the approximation algorithm \eqref{tildeV} proposed in section \ref{s:discrete-approximation}, to measure the risk associated with the portfolio dynamically.
-In this way, the risk can be monitored continuously and consistently, in other words, for any time instant $t$ within the risk horizon, the evolution of risk can be traced.
+In our work, we use dynamic risk measure and the approximation algorithm \eqref{tildeV} proposed in section~\ref{s:discrete-approximation}, to measure the risk associated with the portfolio dynamically.
+In this way, the risk can be monitored continuously and consistently; in other words, for any time instant $t$ within the risk horizon, the evolution of risk can be traced.

-To better illustrate the dynamic risk evaluation, let us consider a specific example, a portfolio consisting of a long position in a single put vanilla option, which expires at time $T$ and has strike price $K$.
-The underlying stock, say \emph{ABC}, follows a geometric Brownian motion with an initial price $S_0$, mean $\mu$ and volatility $\sigma $, in other words, under the real-world probability measure $\mathbb{P}$, its dynamics is given by the following SDE:
+To better illustrate the dynamic risk evaluation, let us consider a specific example, a portfolio consisting of a long position in a single vanilla put option, which expires at time $T$ and has strike price $K$.
+The underlying stock, say \emph{ABC}, follows a geometric Brownian motion with an initial price $S_0$, mean $\mu$ and volatility $\sigma $; under the real-world probability measure $\mathbb{P}$, its dynamics is given by the following SDE:

 Here, $\{W_t\}$ is $\mathbb{P}$-Brownian motion.
-Let us also set a flat interest rate level $r$; therefore, under the risk-neutral pricing framework, we have the stock dynamics:
+Let us also set a flat interest rate $r$; therefore, under the risk-neutral pricing framework, we have the stock dynamics:

 where $\widetilde{W}_t$ is a $\mathbb{Q}$-Brownian motion.
 With these specifications, the initial value of the put can be easily calculated by the \emph{Black-Scholes (BS)} formula, which yields